piotrb/klipper-stats/docs/Install.md

   - job_name: 'klipper-stats'
     scrape_interval: 1s
     static_configs:
-      - targets: ['172.17.0.1:3030']
+      - targets: ['127.0.0.1:3030']
 ```

 again here the `3030` is the Port you set the daemon to run on ..
-And since this is a container .. we're just exposing the 3030 port back onto the host in the other docker-compose file .. so its accessible via 3030 on the host once again (thus the special `172.17.0.1` ip address)
+And since this is a container .. but we're using host networking .. so its accessible via 3030 on the host

 # Step 3: the hard part .. ish ..